thiagos/conferenceCentral/README.md

-One possible solution in our scenario is based on the fact that in our system design, the type of sessions are enumerated, so we can turn the inequality on the typeOfSession into a 'member of' filter, where instead of looking for sessionType != 'WORKSHOP', we can look for sessionType in ['NOT_SPECIFIED, 'LECTURE', 'KEYNOTE'].
+One possible solution in our scenario is based on the fact that in our system design, the type of sessions are enumerated, so we can turn the inequality on the typeOfSession into a 'member of' filter, where instead of looking for sessionType != 'WORKSHOP', we can look for sessionType in ['NOT_SPECIFIED', 'LECTURE', 'KEYNOTE'].

 This enumeration shall be clear for the endUser, and new kinds of sessions would require a new system deployment to be supported.